Post

 Summary

-I enjoyed solving this year’s CCC problems and I hope that you enjoy them as well.
-My solutions in C++ are available here and at the bottom of the page.
+I enjoyed solving this year’s CCC problems and I hope that you enjoy them as well!
+My solutions in C++ are available here and below.

 My Solutions in C++